parm-is-coding/UDP_Multithreaded_IPC_MessagingSystem/README.md

-# S-Talk
+# UDP_MULTITHREADED IPC MESSAGING SYSTEM

 ## Notes
-credit
-Brian Fraser Receiverthread

 ./s-talk ClientIPAddress RemoteIPAddress PortNumber list is going to be shared between two modules each running its own thread